-John Greenleaf Whittier was an extraordinary American who lived in dangerous and tumultuous times, putting his life on the front lines in the battle for equality and freedom for all people.
+John Greenleaf Whittier was an extraordinary American who lived in tumultuous times, putting his life on the front lines in the battle for equality and freedom for all people.

 Born in Haverhill, MA on December 17, 1807, John Greenleaf Whittier spent his early years living on a working farm with his parents, two sisters, a brother, a maternal aunt and paternal uncle.
 He was mostly self taught.
 He attended school only twelve weeks each year and as a young adult, received one year at the Haverhill Academy.
 There was no money available for additional education.